 Amounts due under annuities payable represent gifts received under agreements which guarantee to pay a fixed amount for a specified period of time.
-Such gifts are recorded as revenue when received and the present value of the future amount payable is credited to a liability account.
-Annuities are reported at their fair value, which is determined based on the ages of life expectancies of the designated beneficiaries using the IRS life expectancy tables and a discount rate of 6% for the years ended April 30, 2024 and 2023.
+Such gifts are recorded as revenue when received and the present value of the future amount payable is recorded as a liability.
+Annuities are reported at their fair value, which is determined based on the ages of life expectancies of the designated beneficiaries using the IRS life expectancy tables and a discount rate of 6% for the years ended April 30, 2025 and 2024.